HYDROCEPHALUS

 Aqueductal atresia is a disruption that occurs in utero or post-natally.
 It may be caused by clots from intraventricular bleeding, infection, and other pathologies that cause gliosis and obliterate the aqueduct.
 Sometimes, a few rudimentary ependymal-lined tubules are seen in place of the aqueduct (aqueductal forking).
 These small channels are not enough to convey CSF from the third to the fourth ventricle.
 Aqueductal atresia is usually associated with other disruptive brain Aqueductal atresia cannot be distinguished by MRI from aqueductal stenosis, and the MRI diagnosis of aqueductal stenosis includes both entities.

-The key lesion in the Chiari II malformation is probably the MMC, which is present in all Chiari II cases.
+The key lesion in CM2 is probably the MMC, which is present in all CM2 cases.
 Leakage of CSF through the MMC creates low pressure in the spinal subarachnoid space that sucks the posterior fossa contents into the spinal canal.
 One consequence of this is collapse of the aqueduct and the 4th ventricle and blockage of the foramina of Lushka, resulting in hydrocephalus.
-Hydrocephalus is not a constant feature of Chiari II.
+Hydrocephalus is not a constant feature of CM2.
 It may not be present initially, and even later, it is present in in about 80% of cases.
-In that sense, the posterior fossa abnormality and hydrocephalus in Chiari II represent a deformation sequence secondary to the MMC.
-However, in Chiari II there are other cerebral and extracerebral malformations (notably agenesis of the corpus callosum in one third of cases).
-Chiari II may also be associated with chromosomal abnormalities.
+In that sense, the posterior fossa abnormality and hydrocephalus in CM2 represent a deformation sequence secondary to the MMC.
+However, in CM2 there are other cerebral and extracerebral malformations (notably agenesis of the corpus callosum in one third of cases).
+CM2 may also be associated with chromosomal abnormalities.
 These features suggest a more complex etiology and pathogenesis, combining malformation and mechanical deformation.

 Hydromyelia and amniotic contamination